pstekieli/IN4331/Neo4j.md

 ### Step 3: Setting up indices
 Next, in order to speed up the database we set up indices.
 Indices are only set up for the primary indices of the SQL tables.
 This is because things such as the foreign keys of the tables will be set up using relationships.
-The indices/constraints set up are listed below.
+The indices/constraints set up are listed below:

 ```
 CREATE CONSTRAINT ON (t:actors) ASSERT t.idactors IS UNIQUE;